donaldrs01/atlas-atlas-files_manager/README.md

 Once connected to the MongoDB, users have access to set a file operation endpoints which allow for the uploading, retrieval and listing of various files.

 **Upload Files**
-To upload files, utilize the /files/upload endpoint.
+To upload files, send a POST request to the /files endpoint.
 The metadata will be stored in MongoDB and a unique fileID is created for the file.

 **Retrieve Files**
 For file retrieval, utilize the /files/:id endpoint, where 'id' references the unique file ID.
 This endpoint will retrieve the metadata of the file along with any file content.